vemonet/EmojiMart/README.md

 - 🍾 Built as a popup: quick invocation through your system custom shortcuts, and disappears when not needed, does not stay as a standalone window, does not run in the background
 - 🔎 Search text box automatically focused and ready to type when invoked
 - ⌨️ Can use the keyboard to navigate and select emojis
+- 🌍 Complete translation in [22 languages](https://github.com/vemonet/EmojiMart/tree/main/src/data), it will use your system language automatically
 - 🧠 Remember your favorite emojis
 - ⚔️ Cross-platform, can be installed natively on Linux, MacOS, or Windows (although only tested on Linux at the moment)
 - 🧑‍🚀 Uses modern and flexible technologies (TSX for the UI, Rust for the cross-platform compilation, what else?), making it easier to maintain and build upon in the future